 - Forensic Analysis of Private Browsing Mechanisms: tracing internet activities where a specific browser stores the information.

 - Database Log Forensics: looking at various available logs and transaction trails for forensic analysis.

 - Using search engines as an internet investigative tool.

 - Forensic analysis of car electronic systems.

-The students in the Computer Crime option of our BTech degree program also conduct hands-on research in the context of their research graduation projects.
+The students in the Cybersecurity and Digital Forensics option of our BTech degree program also conduct hands-on research in the context of their research graduation projects.
 Their research is applied, and thus addresses pressing challenges in the area of digital forensics and cyber security.
 Current research projects include: